decompositional-semantics-initiative/decompositional-semantics-initiative.github.io/projects/semantic-proto-roles/index.md

 > White, A.S., D. Reisinger, R. Rudinger, K. Rawlins, & B. Van Durme.
 2016.
 [Computational Linking Theory](https://arxiv.org/abs/1610.02544). arXiv:1610.02544.

 > White, A. S., K. Rawlins, & B. Van Durme.
 2017.
-The Semantic Proto-Role Linking Model.
+[The Semantic Proto-Role Linking Model](http://www.aclweb.org/anthology/E17-2015).
 Proceedings of the 15th Conference of the European Chapter of the Association for Computational Linguistics, pp. 92–98, Valencia, Spain, April 3-7, 2017.

 > Teichert, A., A. Poliak, B. Van Durme, & M. Gormley.
 2017.
 [Semantic Proto-Role Labeling](https://aaai.org/ocs/index.php/AAAI/AAAI17/paper/view/14997/14053).
 Proceedings of the Thirty-First AAAI Conference on Artificial Intelligence (AAAI-17).

 > Rudinger, R., A. Teichert, R. Culkin, S. Zhang, & B. Van Durme.
 2018.
-[Neural Davidsonian Semantic Proto-role Labeling](https://arxiv.org/pdf/1804.07976). arXiv:1804.07976.
+[Neural Davidsonian Semantic Proto-role Labeling](https://arxiv.org/pdf/1804.07976).
+To appear in Proceedings of the 2018 Conference on Empirical Methods in Natural Language Processing, Brussels, Belgium, October 31-November 4, 2018.

 If you make use of this dataset in a presentation or publication, we ask that you please cite at least the first two papers.